huggingface/transformers/docs/source/en/llm_optims.md

 </hfoption>
 <hfoption id="Static Cache">

 A [`StaticCache`] object can be passed to the model's forward pass under the `past_key_values` argument, enabling the use of this object as a static kv-cache.
-Using this strategy, you'll need to write your own function to decode the next token given the current token and position and cache position of previously generated tokens.
+Using this strategy, you can write your own function to decode the next token given the current token and position and cache position of previously generated tokens.
+You can also pass the [`StaticCache`] object to [`~GenerationMixin.generate`] and use it across calls, like you would do with a dynamic cache.

 ```py
 from transformers import LlamaTokenizer, LlamaForCausalLM, StaticCache, logging